 There are limited exceptions for first responders, public emergency workers, and anyone calling or texting 911 or emergency services to report an emergency or seek help.
 Drivers can also use their GPS, but only in a hands-free manner, such as mounted on the dashboard or following voice commands.

 Cell phone use is also permitted while driving but only if the phone is being activated by voice commands or the driver is talking through the speaker or through a system built into the vehicle.

 The Hazards of Distracted Driving in Michigan

 There’s no doubt that distracted driving is dangerous.
-According to Michigan State Police, there were 16,543 distracted-driving crashes in Michigan in 2021, 59 of which were fatal.
+According to Michigan State Police, there were 16,543 distracted-driving crashes and 59 distracted-driving fatalities in Michigan in 2021.
 In the past decade, more than 34,000 car accidents in Michigan have occurred as a result of distracted drivers.
-More than 9,000 of these crashes involved the use of cell phones, according to Michigan Live.
+More than 9,000 of these motor vehicle crashes involved the use of cell phones, according to Michigan Live.
 The remaining crashes involved various other distractions behind the wheel.

-Distracted driving accidents are a very real concern, not just in Michigan but also across the U.S. According to the National Highway Traffic Safety Administration (NHTSA), distracted driving accidents accounted for 14 percent of all injury accidents and more than 8 percent of all traffic fatalities in the U.S., claiming 3,142 lives in 2020 alone,
+Distracted driving crashes are a very real concern, not just in Michigan but also across the U.S. According to distracted driving statistics from the National Highway Traffic Safety Administration (NHTSA), distracted driving auto accidents accounted for 14 percent of all injury accidents and more than 8 percent of all traffic fatalities in the U.S., claiming 3,142 lives in 2020 alone,

 If you or a loved one has been hurt in a Michigan distracted driving accident, you may have legal recourse against the driver who caused your injuries.
 The auto accident attorneys at Michigan Injury Lawyers will stand up for you if you’ve suffered a personal injury in a car accident caused by a negligent driver.
 We offer free consultations.
 If there is no recovery in your case, there is no fee for our services.